mantidproject/documents/Design/SystemTestRepoMerge.md

 * compute the MD5 hash using `cmake -E md5sum`;
 * rename the real file to `EXTERNALDATA_filename.ext.%(hash)`, where `%(hash)` is the MD5 hash;
 * store the MD5 hash in a text file named `filename.ext.md5`;
-* upload `EXTERNALDATA_filename.ext.%(hash)` to the central store as `http://fileserver.org/MD5/%(hash)`; **Question: Is this a good idea?**
 * run `git add filename.ext.md5`;
+* tell user to upload file to server (see below) or should we do it automatically?.

 The alias can be setup with the command `git config --global alias.add-test-data "!bash Code/Tools/Git/git-add-test-data"`.
-It is suggested that a new `SetupForDevelopment.sh` script is created, analogous to the (VTK script)[http://public.kitware.com/gitweb?p=VTK.git;a=blob;f=Utilities/SetupForDevelopment.sh], that sets up the git aliases for a developer.
+It is suggested that a new `SetupForDevelopment.sh` script is created, analogous to the [VTK script](http://public.kitware.com/gitweb?p=VTK.git;a=blob;f=Utilities/SetupForDevelopment.sh), that sets up the git aliases for a developer.

+#### Remote Servers

+[TODO] We need to decide where to put the data.
+It seems logical to have a central copy, say on Linode and then have local mirrors at each facility for faster access.
+Developers would *pull* from the local one but *push* to the central one.

+**Question: Should we consider installing [Midas](http://www.midasplatform.org/) from Kitware? - It comes with a desktop client that looks a lot like an ftp client but the server portion handles file indexing and serving etc or do we just let apache serve them as static files and install an ftp server?**

 ### System Test History